 What Is Addiction?

-Addiction doesn’t happen overnight.
-Explain the stages and disease process that occurs with increased use and how substances and alcohol affect brain function.
+Addiction isn’t just a bad habit or a compulsion.
+And it doesn’t happen overnight.
+Explain the stages of alcoholism and disease process that occurs with increased use.
+Substances and alcohol affect brain function.
 Explaining basic addiction facts and how behavior changes, helps you to educate yourself.
 Talk with teens about family substance use as if it were cancer or any other progressive disease in an educated, non-judgmental manner.
-Education gives teens the power to see that addictions are quite common, that they are not alone, and that you can help both the user and the rest of the family.
+Education empowers teens to understand that addictions are quite common, that they are not alone, and that you can help both the user and the rest of the family.

 Looking at common consequences helps to frame this information as a part of the addiction picture.
 This helps teens understand that addictive behaviors have consequences, and sometimes the consequences are punishments.
 Common natural consequences include: